Home » Guides » Conservation Easements

 Donation Versus Sale

 Some government programs purchase conservation easements.
 These programs generally have tightly focused purchase priorities and, especially for programs that pay at or near fair value, experience high demand, meaning long waits for owners who want to participate.
 A review of these programs is beyond the scope of this guide.
-(For a Pennsylvania example of a government program that purchases easements on productive farmland, see the guide Agricultural Conservation Easement Purchase Program.
+(For an example of a government program that purchases easements on productive farmland, see the guide Agricultural Conservation Easement Purchase Program.
 The guide Farm Preservation Options for Landowners compares this program to land trust easement work.)

 Costs